16 Things to Buy From a Pawn Shop

 14. Crystal and china

 Did you miss out on putting crystal and china on your wedding registry?
-Or maybe you’re not married, but you’d like a nice set of crystalware and china anyways.
+Or maybe you’re not married, but you’d like a nice set of crystalware and fine china anyway.

 However, pawn shops won’t pay a seller what their china or crystal is worth; they’ll always lowball.
 And since they’ve paid so much less than the value of the glassware, you have a good chance of getting a deal when you buy.

 Check online sources for the real value of crystal and chinaware before you buy.
-That way, you’ll know for sure that you paid a reasonable price.
-Sites such as Go Antiques may be able to give you an idea of a fair price on a china or crystal item.
+That way, you’ll know that you paid a reasonable price.
+Sites such as Go Antiques may give you an idea of a fair price on a china or crystal item.

 15. Gift cards

 Some pawn shops will sell gift cards to various restaurants and stores.
-They buy the gift cards from consumers at a deep discount, then resell it to people like you for a profit.
+They buy the gift cards from consumers at a deep discount, then resell them to people like you for a profit.

 Note: When buying gift cards at a pawn shop, check with the owner to be sure they’ve verified the card’s authenticity.
 And get a receipt for your purchase.
 That way, if anything goes wrong, you’ll have proof you bought the card at the shop.